-With more than half of the world's Internet users coming from developing markets, Amazon has a tremendous global growth opportunity.
+With more than half of the world's Internet users coming from developing markets, Amazon has sizable global growth opportunities.

-The Kindle products and complementary devices like Fire TV and Amazon Dash represent intriguing customer acquisition and retention tools that capitalize on the shift to digital media while promoting Prime memberships and cloud computing capabilities.
+Kindle products and complementary devices like Fire TV and Amazon Dash represent intriguing customer acquisition and retention tools that capitalize on the shift to digital media while also promoting Prime memberships and cloud computing capabilities.
 Read more

 Amazon's margin expansion will likely be uneven at times given its investment needs and new sources of competition.

 We believe the market will be hesitant to reward the stock a premium without seeing stronger returns on recent capital investments.
 With an equity component common in many employees' compensation structures, we believe the company runs the risk of losing key personnel without stronger ROIC metrics.

 International growth brings unique challenges, including changing e-commerce laws, infrastructure investments, and incumbent competition in some overseas markets.
 Read more

 Chairman and CEO Jeff Bezos founded Amazon.com in 1994.
 We think Amazon's management team is Exemplary in terms of corporate stewardship.
 Not even the most senior managers have golden parachutes.
 Bezos owns about 20% of the shares, takes no equity compensation Read more